SELF INTRODUCTION

 But I did it...
 I could graduate.

-Here I am now in 2019 writing this to you my dear reader.
+Here I am, in 2019, writing this to you, my dear reader.

 I just graduated a month ago,